• Skip to primary navigation

 What to do with Juice Pulp + Recipes

-Juicing has become a popular way to increase our intake of fruits and vegetables, but what to do with juice pulp leftovers?
+Juicing has become a popular way to increase our intake of fruits and vegetables, but what should we do with juice pulp leftovers?
 Throwing it away seems like a waste, especially since it's still full of nutrients.
 Fortunately, several creative juice pulp uses and pulp recipes are available and are worth having handy after making fresh juice.

 Juicer's jar to illustrate what to do with juice pulp hero.